turingschool/curriculum/source/projects/blogger.markdown

 ### Accessing the Server

-Open any web browser and enter the address `http://0.0.0.0:3000`.
+Open any web browser and enter the address [http://0.0.0.0:3000](http://0.0.0.0:3000).
 You can also use `http://localhost:3000` or `http://127.0.0.1:3000` -- they are all "loopback" addresses that point to your machine.

 You'll see the Rails' "Welcome Aboard" page.
 Click the "About your application’s environment" link and you should see the versions of various gems.
 As long as there's no error, you're good to go.

 #### Getting an Error?

 If you see an error here, it's most likely related to the database.

-You are probably running Windows and don't have either the SQLite3 application installed or the gem isn't installed properly.
+If you are running Windows you may not have the SQLite3 application installed, or the sqlite3 gem isn't installed properly.
 Go back to [Environment Setup]({% page_url topics/environment/environment %}) and use the Rails Installer package.
 Make sure you check the box during setup to configure the environment variables.
 Restart your machine after the installation and give it another try.

 ### Creating the Article Model